Obmondo/kubeaid/docs/Readme.md

 2. Git repository

-   a. clone the k8id git repo from obmondo
+   a. clone the kubeaid git repo from obmondo
    b.
-Create a fresh git repo (for better naming, we usually call it k8id-config)
+Create a fresh git repo (for better naming, we usually call it kubeaid-config)

 ## Installations